SourcePointUSA/android-cmp-app/README.md

 When migrating a property from the U.S. Privacy (Legacy) campaign to U.S. Multi-State Privacy campaign, the SDK will automatically detect previously set end-user opt-in/opt-out preferences for U.S. Privacy (Legacy) and have that transferred over to U.S. Multi-State Privacy.

-> If an end-user rejected a vendor or category for U.S. Privacy, Sourcepoint will set the _Sharing of Personal Information Targeted Advertisting_ and _Sale of Personal Information_ privacy choices or the _Sale or Share of Personal Information/Targeted Advertising_ privacy choice (depending on your configuration) to **opted-out** when the preferences are transferred.
+> If an end-user rejected a vendor or category for U.S. Privacy, Sourcepoint will set the _Sharing of Personal Information Targeted Advertising_ and _Sale of Personal Information_ privacy choices or the _Sale or Share of Personal Information/Targeted Advertising_ privacy choice (depending on your configuration) to **opted-out** when the preferences are transferred.

 If you ever used authenticated consent for CCPA, you'll have to specify the `ConfigOption.TRANSITION_CCPA_AUTH` option in your configuration to transfer an end-user's opt-in/opt-out preferences.
 The `ConfigOption.TRANSITION_CCPA_AUTH` option is crucial if you are using AuthId.
 This way, the SDK will look for authenticated consent within CCPA profiles and carry that over to USNat, even if the user current doesn't have CCPA local data (on a fresh install, for example).